nautobot/nornir-nautobot/docs/dev/CONTRIBUTING.md

 The following linting tasks are required:

 * [Bandit](https://bandit.readthedocs.io/en/latest/)
-  * Basic security tests, should be run on Python3.6 or Python3.7
+  * Basic security tests, should be run on Python3.11
 * [Black code style](https://github.com/psf/black)
   * Code formatting with version 20.8b1.
 There are some differences in the format between versions 19 and 20.
 * [Flake8](https://flake8.pycqa.org/en/latest/)